 Last significant update: 7 March 2023

-I’m a freelance software engineer specialising in mathematical modelling and statistics.
+I’m an independent software engineer (LinkedIn) specialising in mathematical modelling and statistics.
 After working as a researcher at GiveWell in San Francisco, I became a full-time software engineer.
-I spent some time at GoCardless, a major London FinTech company, and these days I’m an independent contractor.
-My focus is software engineering work with a major mathematical or statistical component.
+I spent some time at GoCardless, a London FinTech company, and these days I’m an independent consultant.
+My focus is software engineering work with a mathematical or statistical component.